What is a Creditor’s Voluntary Liquidation?

 The days following appointment (Days 2 to 10)

-Dissolve lodges various appointment documents at ASIC and advises various government organisations, such the Australian Tax Office and state government revenue offices, of the appointment;
+Dissolve lodges various appointment documents and advises various government organisations, such the Australian Tax Office and state government revenue offices, of the appointment;

 The Director(s) complete a Questionnaire and deliver the books and records of the company to the Liquidator;